-The length of the text is less than 3,000 words excluding tables and figures; tables and figures are within 8 combined; references are within 50.
+The length of the text is less than 3,000 words excluding tables,figures and references; tables and figures are within 8 combined; references are within 50.
 The manuscript should be structured into sections as shown in "Article structure" below.
 Abstract should be less than 250 words.
+Keywords are required.

 Guideline and Statement

 The maximum length of a Guideline is 20 pages.
 In addition, supplement materials can be published online.
-Guidelines and Statements are peer-reviewed in the same way as other types of paper and examined by the Board of Directors of the Japanese Respiratory Society.
+Abstract should be less than 250 words.
+Keywords are required.

 The length is less than 600 words including a table or figure.
 Comments to recently published articles in the Journal or author's response to such comments are welcome.
 Abstract nor key words are not required.

 Send inquiries on submission to: